-Because Definitive Healthcare Corp. was formed on May 5, 2021 and will have no material assets or results of operations until the completion of the IPO, its historical financial information is not included in the unaudited pro forma consolidated financial information for the year ended December 31, 2020.
+Because Definitive Healthcare Corp. was formed on May 5, 2021 and will have no material assets or results of operations until the completion of the IPO, its historical financial information is not included in the unaudited pro forma consolidated financial information for the year ended December 31, 2020 and six months ended June 30, 2021.